Skip to content

 statusRunStatusCurrent state (pending / running / completed / failed / cancelled)

-branchstrGit branch this run executed against (default: "main")
+branchstrGit branch this run executed against; production launch paths set "main"

 commit_shastr?Git commit SHA of the YAML that executed